Admission to the MBA program –

 1. General facts about the TOEFL

 The TOEFL has a long tradition as an English-language assessment test.
 It is considered a global standard in this field of testing – and not just for MBA programs.
 The test-taking process has been web-based since 2005.
-There are four different variants of the test, but only the TOEFL ITP assessment level is relevant for admission into an MBA program.
-ITP stands for Institutional Testing Program and is an assessment level geared toward students of secondary schools, colleges, and universities.
+There are four different variants of the test, but only the TOEFL iBT assessment level is relevant for admission into an MBA program.
+The TOEFL iBT test is the most widely used test geared toward students of secondary schools, colleges, and universities.
 The assessment is particularly beneficial for the Master of Business Administration, since, due to international standards, almost all module content is in English – also at WHU.

 Compared to the GMAT, the TOEFL is relatively affordable, priced at €89 per exam sitting.
 The cost for the test with a certificate is €103, and €125 if the test results are needed immediately.
 Also, practice materials and preparatory courses are not nearly as expensive as those for the GMAT.
 Testing appointments can be scheduled flexibly and individually with the testing centers, which can be found in many cities.